+Simple security awareness mistakes are behind some of the world’s largest cyber attacks.
 In just one minute on the internet, $2.9 million is lost to cybercrime, according to the annual Evil Internet Minute report from RiskIQ.
 As the scale of the internet continues to increase rapidly, so too does the threat landscape.
 Tactics such as malvertising, phishing and attacks using an ever-expanding range of technologies and strategies have become increasingly popular.
-However, it is often the threats from within the organisation that pose the most risk.
+However, it is often the threats from within the organisation that pose the most risk, highlighting the need for improved security awareness.

 In fact, 52% of businesses admit that employees are their biggest weakness in IT security, with their careless actions putting businesses at risk.
 Last year, 60% of ICO-reported breaches were caused by human error and as such, a lack of security awareness remains a key issue for many organisations.
 Often, people are either oblivious to threats, or they become careless.